ericelliott/moneysafe/README.md

 ## Equals

-Takes a left hand side and a right hand side money object and returns whether they are equal.
+Takes a left hand side and a right hand side `Money` object and returns whether they are equal.

 ```js
 equals(lhs: Money, rhs: Money) => boolean